MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Our `PhotoTakingHelper` will have three main responsibilities:

-1. Presenting the popover to allow the user to choose between taking a new photo or selecting one from the photo library
+1. Presenting the popover to allow the user to choose between taking a new photo or selecting one from the photo library.
-2. Depending on the user's selection, presenting the camera or photo library
+2. Depending on the user's selection, presenting the camera or photo library.
-2. Returning the image that the user has taken or selected
+2. Returning the image that the user has taken or selected.

 The first and second responsibilities of the `PhotoTakingHelper` require it to present a `UIAlertController` and 'UIImagePickerController', respectively.
 However, in iOS, only view controllers can present other view controllers, and the `PhotoTakingHelper` is a simple `NSObject`, not a `UIViewController`.
 To enable view controller presentation inside the `PhotoTakingHelper` class, we will implement the initializer of the `PhotoTakingHelper` to require a reference to a `UIViewController`.